 The service brand defined here is valid on the whole part of the itinerary – service brands valid only on a part of the itinerary have to be defined in the ODI-PDT segments.

-6.4.4.4 Extras
+6.4.4.4 Special services

-In addition to availability dates, availability times can be specified for extras.
+In addition to availability dates, availability times can be specified for special services.